Infant and Junior EAL Policy

 Rationale

 At Sheffield Girls’ Infant and Junior School we encourage and expect all our children to achieve the highest possible standards and to fulfil their potential.
-We aim do this by treating each child as an individual, taking account of their life experiences and their particular needs.
+We aim to do this by treating each child as an individual, taking account of their life experiences and their particular needs.
 Some of our children have particular learning requirements which are linked to their progress in learning English as an Additional Language (EAL).
 It is important that we remember that children who are learning English as an additional language have skills and knowledge about language similar to monolingual English speaking children and that their ability to participate in the full curriculum may be in advance of their communicative skills in English

 Definition